rhaker/react-native-control-flashlight-ios/readme.md

 # react-native-control-flashlight-ios

 This is a wrapper for react-native that controls a device's flashlight.
 The options are flashlight on or flashlight off.
-This is for ios.
+This is for an ios device.

 # Add it to your project